I've created this site because so many Macintosh users

 you would least expect them to and you can least afford them to.
 For

-performing all of the suggested routine maintenance on this page
+performing all of the suggested routine maintenance found on this page

 will often fix the problem.
-If it doesn't fix the problem, check out my two OS X
+If it doesn't fix the problem, and you are

 Slow operation and generally unusual

 behavior are signs that may indicate that permissions need to be

 repaired on your Macintosh's hard drive.
 To do so you can run Repair

 , located on your hard drive at: Applications/Utilities/Disk Utility

 them.
 Unless you can read the report and understand what Disk Utility proposes to do,

 month, and every time after you have installed new

 software.
-(Contrary to popular belief, it is not at all necessary
+(Contrary to popular belief, it is not at

+software.
 Though doing so won’t hurt anything.)